fioletoven/b4n/README.md

 General planned features:

 - describing resources
-- showing pod containers and their logs
+- viewing logs for a pod and its containers
 - editing resources (YAML)
 - port forwarding
 - shell